adambuttrick/sounds-of-ror/README.md

-# Sounds of ROR - Musical Organization Identifier
+# Sounds of ROR

 Sounds of ROR is a highly unserious art project/musical typeahead that allows you to search for an organization by name and use its ROR ID to generate a unique melody.
-You can check it out at [https://adambuttrick.github.io/sounds-of-ror/](https://adambuttrick.github.io/sounds-of-ror/)!
+You can check it out at [https://adambuttrick.github.io/sounds-of-ror/](https://adambuttrick.github.io/sounds-of-ror)!

 ## Dependencies